patrykz99/patrykz99/README.md

 <h1 align="center">Hi 👋, I'm Patryk</h1>

-- 🌱 I’m currently improving skills in **Python (Flask framework),analytical tools and databases, also I'm interested in manual testing.
+- 🌱 I’m currently improving skills in QA engineering (Manual Testing as well as Automation testing) and databases.
 I like learning new technologies :smiley:**

 - Look into my repositories and check what I've already done 😎